Richie-Rokka/Automated-Commercial-Performance-Reporting-System/README.md

 - No automatic correction of source data, report logic, or dashboard layout.
 - Unattended Power BI Desktop operation while logged out has not been validated.

-The **14-step BI reporting framework** is a planning and governance guide—not a claim that every step is a separate software module or that the automation is fully productionized.

 ---

 ## License